Snowboard boots wide feet powder deep snow riding

 • Burton Cartel X: fits up to 114mm (fits all five)

-• Jones Mercury: fits up to 110mm (fits Burton, ThirtyTwo, K2, may be tight for Vans/Ride)
+• Jones Mercury: fits up to 110mm (fits Burton, ThirtyTwo, K2; may be tight for Vans/Ride)

 • Ride C-6: fits up to 112mm (good for all)

-Womenโ€™s wide boots โ€“ options and sizing differences
+Women’s wide boots – options and sizing differences

-Womenโ€™s wide boots typically have smaller calf circumference and lower cuff height.
+Women’s wide boots typically have smaller calf circumference and lower cuff height.
 Burton Lexa Wide (100mm last), ThirtyTwo Shifty Wide (100mm), and Vans Ferra Pro Wide (102mm) are top choices.
-They use the same liner tech (Imprint, Intuition) but with women-specific flex patterns (softer typically).
-See womenโ€™s bindings to pair.
-Key difference: women’s wide boots are scaled for lower average weight and smaller Achilles tendon โ€“ don’t buy men’s boots if you’re a woman with wide feet, as the cuff will be too high.
+See women’s bindings to pair.
+Key difference: women’s wide boots are scaled for lower average weight and smaller Achilles tendon – don’t buy men’s boots if you’re a woman with wide feet, as the cuff will be too high.

 Float mechanics and wide boots in deep snow

 More boot surface area can help float if paired with setback stance.
 But too wide a sole causes toe drag in deep snow trenches.
-Modern wide boots slim the outsole (Vans Encore Pro, Ride Insano) while keeping internal width.
-In powder, the boot’s leverage against the binding matters more than absolute width โ€“ a stiff boot (Ride Insano) transfers edge pressure better, helping the board plane.
-We measured float with a pressure mat: wide boots distribute force over 12% more area than narrow boots, reducing sink by 0.5-1cm in deep powder โ€“ small but noticeable.
+Modern wide boots slim the outsole while keeping internal width.
+We measured float with a pressure mat: wide boots distribute force over 12% more area than narrow boots, reducing sink by 0.5–1cm in deep powder – small but noticeable.

 Aftermarket footbeds for volume control and support